-If one wants a home loan, the credit history is going to be one of the most important factors in order to determine the interest rate and the borrowing terms.
-It’s thus easy to see when the borrower is hoping to get credit and that includes a mortgage, the higher the score is, the better off the borrower is likely to be.
-If the CIBIL score for home loan application is good the application will be easily acceptable.
+If one wants a home loan, the credit history is going to be one of the most important factors to determine the interest rate and the borrowing terms.
+It’s thus easy to see when the borrower is hoping to get credit and that includes a mortgage, the higher the score is, the better of the borrower is likely to be.
+If the CIBIL score for a home loan application is good the application will be easily acceptable.

-- The base credit score is a number between 300 and 850 that helps the lenders to decide whether they think that the borrower would pay back the loans on time.
-(One can also have specialized scores, with a different range, for specific lending industries such auto financing.)
+- A base credit score is a number between 300 and 850 that helps the lenders to decide whether they think that the borrower would pay back the loans on time.
+(One can also have specialized scores, with a different range, for specific lending industries such as auto financing.)

 The credit score however itself has several parts

 - The history of on-time or late payments

 - The length of time the borrower has had credit

 - How much credit the borrower has available

 - The number of times the borrower has applied for credit recently

 Credit Scores and Mortgage Interest Rates

 - Our individual credit backgrounds are as unique as our DNA, but for the most part, if the borrower has got a high credit score, he’ll probably be able to borrow at a lower interest rate than someone who doesn’t.